Renault ZOE running costs

 The ZOE falls into insurance groups 19 to 23, depending on which model you choose.
 This is noticeably higher than you’ll pay for an equivalent diesel Renault Clio, which falls into group 10, so do check insurance costs before settling for the ZOE if you’re a new or young driver.

-The Renault ZOE is covered for four years or 100,000 miles, which is better than many rivals, if not as good as the cover you get on a Hyundai Kona Electric or Kia e-Niro.
-The batteries are covered against failure or significant degradation for eight years or 100,000 miles (you can read more about this in the Range & Charging section).
+As of December 2019, the Renault ZOE is covered for five years or 100,000 miles, which is better than many rivals, if not as good as the cover you get on a Kia e-Niro.
+The batteries are covered against failure or significant degradation for eight years or 100,000 miles.

 Renault offers various fixed-price servicing plans, starting at £449 for three years or £669 for four years, and you can spread the cost with monthly payments of as little as £9.
 A service is required every year or 18,000 miles.